2020-06-20

 Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
 At vero eos et accusam et justo duo dolores et ea rebum.
 Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.
 Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
 At vero eos et accusam et justo duo dolores et ea rebum.
 Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.

-The metadata is described as yaml.
+The metadata is described as yaml

 This looks good.
 You can hardwire your address into the template, so you don't have to repeat your own address data.

-For the ease of use I create a folder for every document with a simple Makefile like
+For the ease of use I create a folder for every document with a simple Makefile

 default: all